Bibles

 first published in 1582

-The Holy Bible: Translated from the Latin Vulgate and Diligently Compared With the Hebrew, Greek and Other Editions in Divers Languages
+The Holy Bible: Translated from the Latin Vulgate and Diligently Compared With the Hebrew, Greek and Other Edtions in Divers Languages

 by Pope Leo Xiii first published in